-FOR 1998 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 13, 1998
+FOR 1999 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 12, 1999

-This Proxy Statement is being furnished to stockholders of Diamond Offshore Drilling, Inc., a Delaware corporation (the "Company"), in connection with the solicitation of proxies by the Board of Directors of the Company from such stockholders for the 1998 Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held on May 13, 1998 and any adjournments and postponements thereof.
-Shares of the Company's common stock, par value \$.01 per share ("Common Stock"), represented by a properly executed proxy in the accompanying form will be voted at the Annual Meeting.
-The proxy may be revoked at any time before its exercise by sending written notice of revocation to Richard L. Lionberger, Corporate Secretary, Diamond Offshore Drilling, Inc., 15415 Katy Freeway, Houston, Texas 77094, or by signing and delivering a proxy which is dated later, or, if the stockholder attends the Annual Meeting in person, by giving notice of revocation to the Inspector(s) of Election (as hereinafter defined) at the Annual Meeting.
+This Proxy Statement is being furnished to stockholders of Diamond Offshore Drilling, Inc., a Delaware corporation (the "Company"), in connection with the solicitation of proxies by the Board of Directors of the Company from such stockholders for the 1999 Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held on May 12, 1999 and any adjournments and postponements thereof.
+Shares of the Company's Common Stock, par value \$.01 per share ("Common Stock"), represented by a properly executed proxy in the accompanying form will be voted at the Annual Meeting.
+The proxy may be revoked at any time before its exercise by sending written notice of revocation to William C. Long, Corporate Secretary, Diamond Offshore Drilling, Inc., 15415 Katy Freeway, Houston, Texas 77094, or by signing and delivering a proxy which is dated later, or, if the stockholder attends the Annual Meeting in person, by giving notice of revocation to the Inspector(s) of Election (as hereinafter defined) at the Annual Meeting.

-The Company has fixed the close of business on March 17, 1998 as the record date (the "Record Date") for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
-On that date there were outstanding and entitled to vote 139,328,160 shares of Common Stock, which is the Company's only class of voting securities.
+The Company has fixed the close of business on March 15, 1999 as the record date (the "Record Date") for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+On that date there were outstanding and entitled to vote 135,815,535 shares of Common Stock, which is the Company's only class of voting securities.
 The presence at the Annual Meeting in person or by proxy of the holders of a majority of the outstanding shares of Common Stock entitled to vote thereat is required to constitute a quorum for the transaction of business.
 Abstentions and broker non-votes will be counted in determining whether a quorum is present.
 Each stockholder is entitled to one vote for each share of Common Stock held of record.
 A plurality of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for the election of directors.
 Accordingly, the six nominees for election as directors at the Annual Meeting who receive the greatest number of votes cast for election by the holders of record of Common Stock on the Record Date shall be the duly elected directors upon completion of the vote tabulation at the Annual Meeting.
-The affirmative vote of the holders of a majority of the shares of Common Stock entitled to vote at the Annual Meeting is required for the approval and adoption of an amendment to the Restated Certificate of Incorporation of the Company that would increase the number of authorized shares of Common Stock from 200 million to 500 million (the "Amendment").
 The affirmative vote of the holders of a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for approval of all other items being submitted to the stockholders for their consideration.
-Abstentions will be considered present for purposes of calculating the vote, but will not be considered to have been voted in favor of the matter voted upon.
-Broker non-votes will have the effect of a vote against the Amendment, but otherwise will not be considered present for purposes of calculating the vote.
+Abstentions will be considered present for purposes of calculating the vote, but will not be considered to have been voted in favor of the matter voted upon, and broker non-votes will not be considered present for purposes of calculating the vote.